fz172/fanfly/_posts/2026-07-23-parachute_installation_part1.md

 ## Details

 The parachute I ordered arrived last week.
 I was hoping to install it sooner but the fuel boost pump work took a detour.
-Now that it's solved, I spent yesterday and today to install the parachute tube and the parachute bag itself.
+Now that it's solved, I spent yesterday and today installing the parachute tube and the parachute bag itself.

 ### Rocket Tube

-The rocket tube is secured onto a vertical wall in the luggage compartment via 6 AN4 bolts and a bunch of washers of various thickness.
+The rocket tube is secured onto a vertical wall in the luggage compartment via 6 AN4 bolts and a bunch of washers of various thicknesses.

 ![](https://lh3.googleusercontent.com/pw/AP1GczM6w7g3bnM7z1zwN5W89_lRSa7Rz7psBmyWKwKoCsuXvNJ23Gz80d7oNMEP94WgocoxVe0hbhEveLwwt9MQJQrayC_aT3IrMyRA66iE-KvRr7gnmNgs5nOHtxb2zfmloj4ZnKK5U9T6jQ1dZjb3ICS45g=w1780-h2374-s-no-gm?authuser=0)

 ![](https://lh3.googleusercontent.com/pw/AP1GczNHJcaTlB3I-LAns1x6WRNmVYiNnJZKJJ7vSCDo0a1qSBF98UtHRYqFlzl2J1_F7ObpKOCwvAR56E3YAf36Q4aViKFQ8heFqGrOicKKdevt9NOeFeQSwW35MvRlasQ236lEJQSy5gGRPj_443WAuFW-TQ=w1780-h2374-s-no-gm?authuser=0)

 Inserting the bolts and the rocket tube was trivial.
-The trick was getting the washer and nuts onto the bolt, and get the nuts started on the thread.
-I followed Evan's advice using magnetic to slide the washers on.
+The trick was getting the washers and nuts onto the bolt, and getting the nuts started on the thread.
+I followed Evan's advice using a magnet to slide the washers on.
 That worked fantastically.
 However the magnet trick did not work for getting the nuts on.
 The build manual shared a different trick which was using tape to hold the nut and turn it onto the bolt.
 This trick worked.
 It literally took me 30 seconds to get the last nut on once I understood this trick.

 ![](https://lh3.googleusercontent.com/pw/AP1GczO18ggWNYJy50-jgpSzdXzhWNk0D58eqsc0xxKku_J7auuxRgKrnJBHtATuRXmKJho2-iMFWatajmWQUZ0hxbLdiaQGWbo8PqE4mDN6k3JDOgFudy03uTQub4RSMAKKnBpej4nciogBFBscaiPvolW0fQ=w1780-h2374-s-no-gm?authuser=0)